torrmal/genai-toolbox/tests/mindsdb/README.md

 go test ./tests/mindsdb -v
 ```

-The test will create temporary tables, perform various SQL operations on them, and clean up afterward, providing comprehensive validation of both the `mindsdb-execute-sql` tool and the generic test functionality including auth features and edge cases.
+The test will create temporary tables, perform various SQL operations on them, and clean up afterward, providing comprehensive validation of both the `mindsdb-execute-sql` tool and the generic test functionality including auth features and edge cases, using the standard `my-exec-sql-tool` pattern consistent with other integration tests.